PatrykIti/terraform-azurerm-resource-group-2/README.md

 <!-- [END BADGES] -->
 <h1 align="center">Terraform module for managing Azure Resource Groups (2 approach)</h1>

-<p>This is the second approach to this module and it is creating a little 'stress' in your TFVARS file when executing module, because you need to provide more variables for configuration.
-On the other hand, on the module level everything is as simple as possible.</p>
+<p>This is the second approach to this module and the module itself is a little more complext then in first approach but entire configuration is on the side of module execution.
+So your TFVARS will have less variables</p>

 <p>All modules were tested on my private Azure subscription before merged here, so if you encountered some problems than please check twice your configuration ☺️ </p>